TylerDeaver/Azure-SOC/README.md

 The purpose of this phase was to monitor the attack patterns utilized by malicious actors in a "real-world" setting.

-First, I deployed a virtual environment and exposed it to the public internet with minimal security controls, which allowed malicious actors to discover the environment and attempt a variety of cyber attacks.
-My environment consisted of a Windows 10 Virtual Machine hosting a SQL database, a Linux Virtual Machine, a blob storage account, and a key vault.
-The purpose of having all of these components was to increase my attack surface so I could monitor the different methods used by attackers.
-In this phase, the virtual machines had firewalls disabled and network security groups (NSGs) configured to allow all traffic.
-The other resources were deployed with public endpoints visible to the internet.
-After creating the environment, I utilized Log Analytics Workspace for log aggregation and Microsoft Sentinel for incident creation.
-Lastly, I created four workbooks in Microsoft Sentinel to plot malicious activity on a world map, providing a visual aid for the attacks.
-These results can be seen below.
+This phase began with the deployment of the virtual environment and its subsequent exposure to the public internet with minimal security controls.
+The use of minimal security controls in this phase allowed malicious actors to discover the environment and attempt a variety of cyber attacks.
+The environment consisted of a Windows 10 Virtual Machine hosting a SQL database, a Linux Virtual Machine, a blob storage account, and a key vault.
+The purpose of having all of these components was to increase the attack surface and could monitor the different methods used by attackers.

+In order to guarantee the environment would be discoverable, the virtual machines had firewalls disabled and the network security groups (NSGs) were configured to allow all inbound traffic.
+The storage account and key vault were deployed with public endpoints visible to the internet.
+After the creation of the environment, Log Analytics workspace was set up for log aggregation and Microsoft Sentinel was in turn used for incident creation.
+Lastly four workbooks with custom queries were created in Microsoft Sentinel to plot the recorded malicious activity on a world map, with the purpose of providing a visual aid for the attacks.

+The results of these real-world attacks can be seen in the following section.

 ## Attack Maps Before Hardening / Security Controls